 is a complex process that affects just about every aspect of your life

--- from financial to emotional, physical to legal.
+— from financial to emotional, physical to legal.
 Unless you’ve been

-married for only a short time -- and have no property, assets, or
+married for only a short time — and have no property, assets, or

-children -- you’ll probably need some professional help to get you on
+children — you’ll probably need some professional help to get you on

 track to a healthy, happy post-divorce future.

 of a divorce mediator, who will give you the opportunity to negotiate the terms of your divorce settlement outside of a courtroom setting.
 An accountant can handle the financial aspects of your divorce case, and a financial planner can help you after your divorce is finalized.
 A therapist can see you through your “emotional divorce,” enabling you to start creating a new life for yourself.

 The “A” Team: Your Family Lawyer